ibm-cloud-docs/openwhisk/feeds_custom.md

 The *alarm* feed is implemented with a similar pattern.

-The connection-based architecture is the highest performance option, but imposes more overhead on operations that are compared to the polling and hook architectures.
+The connection-based architecture is the highest performance option, but operations are more labor-intensive than polling and hook architectures.